-The Company's investments in subsidiaries are stated in the balance sheet at cost, or fair value of shares issued as consideration where applicable and are reviewed annually for impairment.
+The Company's investments in subsidiaries are stated in the Statement of financial position at cost, or fair value of shares issued as consideration where applicable and are reviewed annually for impairment.
 Dividends from subsidiaries are recognised when the right to receive the dividend is established.